anix-lynch/n8n-mcp-data-patterns/README.md

 **🚀 Speed Optimizations:**
 - Use `claude-haiku` for simple tasks (3x faster)
-- Batch API calls in the orchestration patterns
+- Batch API calls in orchestration patterns
 - Cache embeddings in vector DBs

 **💰 Cost Optimizations:**
 - Use `claude-haiku` for data processing
 - Only use `claude-sonnet` for complex analysis
 - Implement smart retry logic

+**🔒 Security Best Practices:**
+- Never hardcode API keys
+- Use n8n's credential system
+- Validate all external inputs

 ---